-While you can’t stop them from exploring other deals available to them, you certainly can recover the abandoned carts with 1:1 communication.
-Here’s everything you need to know about cart abandonment and how you can set up a cart recovery campaign in minutes, to increase your sales!
+While you can’t stop them from exploring other deals available, you can recover the abandoned carts with 1:1 communication.
+Here’s everything you need to know about cart abandonment and how to set up a cart recovery campaign in minutes to increase your sales!

 Why does cart abandonment happen?

-There are a number of reasons why a consumer doesn’t complete a purchase.
+There are several reasons why a consumer doesn’t complete a purchase.
 It isn’t always about the deal you’re offering or the quality of the product.
-Some of the other factors that play a big part in their purchase decision making, include website experience, availability of a mobile app, payment and shipping options and more.
+Other factors that play a big part in their purchase decision-making include website experience, availability of a mobile app, payment and shipping options, and more.

-Let’s be honest, no matter how good the product you’re being offered is, if you experience any of the above, you’d leave too!
+No matter how good the product you’re being offered is, if you experience any of the above, you will leave too!
 Especially when you have other choices at hand.

 What does cart abandonment lead to?

-The most obvious thing cart abandonment leads to, is definitely losing more than half your store’s sales.
-But apart from that, it also leads to you losing out on all the potential revenue your store can generate and absolutely no brand loyalty in the market.
-And lost loyalty, is like killing your future sales without even reaching out to those new customers even once!
+The most apparent thing cart abandonment leads to is losing more than half your store’s sales.
+But apart from that, it also shows you are losing out on all the potential revenue your store can generate and absolutely no brand loyalty in the market.
+And lost belief is like killing your future sales without reaching out to those new customers even once!

 Why use push notifications for cart abandonment recovery?

 Yes, you can use Facebook ads and emails to remind your customers of the products they have left behind.
-You could even offer them an additional discount on the products to lure them into making the purchase.
-But in both the cases, you’re waiting for the customer to view the ad, open the email, consume the content and then make the purchase.
+You could even offer them an additional product discount to lure them into purchasing.
+But in both cases, you’re waiting for the customer to view the ad, open the email, consume the content and then make the purchase.

-But with push notifications getting delivered on mobile, you can be sure that your special offer is going to read on-the-go, driving them to instantly make the purchase.
+But with push notifications getting delivered on mobile, you can be sure that your special offer will read on the go, driving them to make the purchase instantly.

-1. Push notifications have a higher optin rate
+1. Push notifications to have a higher opt-in rate

-Receiving a 41% optin rate, push notifications are now increasingly being used by even the top grossing online stores to communicate with their customers.
-Since a customer is expected to share his contact details with the online store to get updates, they are more willing to opt-in for push notifications.
+Receiving a 41% opt-in rate, push notifications are increasingly being used by even the top-grossing online stores to communicate with their customers.
+Since customers are expected to share their contact details with the online store to get updates, they are more willing to opt-in for push notifications.

 Ps.
 Of course, they work the best when strategized for, hand in hand, with emails.

-2. Push notifications have a higher open rate
+2. Push notifications to have a higher open rate

-Push notifications receive a 30% open rate, which is a lot more than emails.
-Since they are delivered on mobile, the message is consumed almost instantly; instead of risking the chance of being delivered to a spam box or having to wait for the consumers to open their emails.
+Push notifications receive a 30% open rate, much more than emails.
+Since they are delivered on mobile, the message is consumed almost instantly instead of risking the chance of being delivered to a spam box or waiting for the consumers to open their emails.

-3. Push notifications have a higher click through rate
+3. Push notifications to have a higher click-through rate

-As per a research published on Andrew Chen’s blog, push notifications receive an average click through rate (CTR) of about 40%.
-Compared to emails that receive an average 23% CTR, push messages definitely get a better response.
+Per research published on Andrew Chen’s blog, push notifications to receive an average click-through rate (CTR) of about 40%.
+Messages get a better response than emails, with an average of 23% CTR.

-4. Push notifications have a higher engagement rate
+4. Push notifications to have a higher engagement rate

 Push notifications have proven to drive a higher engagement rate for online stores.
-In fact, when strategized well, they can drive an engagement rate as high as 80%.
-All you need to ensure, is personalizing your push message, keeping it relevant and at the same time, using an interesting copy to convey it all.
+When strategized well, they can cause an engagement rate as high as 80%.
+All you need to ensure is personalizing your push message, keeping it relevant, and simultaneously using a compelling copy to convey it.

-All in all, push notifications make for an effective channel for an online business to keep their customer engaged and drive them towards making more purchases – or even better, completing the ones they didn’t.
+All in all, push notifications to make for an effective channel for an online business to keep their customer engagement and drive them towards making more purchases – or even better, completing the ones they didn’t.